hkathleenc/lavamaex-UI-navigation/README.md

-# DevMountain Solo Capstone Project

-# Automated Functional Testing of UI Navigation
+# DevMountain Solo Capstone Project: Automated Functional Testing

-# Website: Lavamaex.org

-This repository houses code for testing the header and footer navigation UI for LavaMaex.org.
+This repository houses code for automated tests focusing on Lavamaex's navigation UI.

+However, given correct data, these tests could be used to test UI navigation using header and footer links on most websites.

+# Features Tested

+UI Navigation: Header and Footer Links

 This project sets up tests that verify whether header and footer links navigate to their correct pages.

+# Test Design

 The tests accept data from a .JSON file containing information representing UI navigation buttons.